serain/serain.github.io/_posts/2021-06-05-aws-org-wide-logging.md

 - CloudTrail logging is configured at the organization level for all accounts in the organization.
 These logs are stored in a bucket in the logging account.
 - S3-based logs are first stored in S3 buckets in source accounts and replicated to a single bucket in the logging account via S3 object replication.
 - CloudWatch-based logs are first stored in CloudWatch Log Groups in source accounts and sent to a single Firehose destination in the logging account via a Subscription Filter.
+Firehose dumps these logs into another S3 bucket.

 The pros of this solution are: